Surviving Your CRUISE: 16 Things I HATE About Cruising & How To Beat Them

 One cruiser said: “Boarding and leaving the ship are the two worst parts of cruising, and what makes it worse are elevator hogs, line cutters, and people who don’t wash their hands.”
 Another commented about disembarkation, “I hate leaving my luggage outside my room for hours on the day before disembarkation.”

-Now, I miss the embarkation and disembarkation madness with a few simple hacks.
+Now, I avoid the embarkation and disembarkation madness with a few simple hacks.
 I pay extra for priority boarding, check-in online, and arrive at the ship before the crowds.
 Another trick is to opt for self-assist disembarkation.
 You take your own bags off and skip the chaos.
 So, timing is everything.

 Further reading: 15 Things Smart Cruisers All Do On Cruise Embarkation Day.